-I truly believe that sharing the gift of flight is the most important thing we as aviators can do for those around us whether that be through flight instruction, Young Eagles, or in any other capacity.
+I have been very busy in Colorado finishing up my second year at the Air Force Academy here in just a couwe as aviators can do for those around us whether that be through flight instruction, Young Eagles, or in any other capacity.
 This coming summer will be jam packed with some unique aviation experiences.